ghaith-mq/graphLambda/README.md

 - `Data` contains:
-  - `Dataset.py` : Dataset class that combines pre-computed BPS features with amino acid sequence embedding.
+  - `Dataset.py` : Dataset class that combines pre-computed BPS features.
 This dataset is to be passed to the dataloader to train the model.
   - `Edge_builder.py` : A function that builds the graph and the edges between the nodes given a molecule **sdf** format
   - `data.txt` : Description of the used data and benchmark.
 Also links to download the data are provided.
   - `refined_data2020.csv`: A **csv** file that contains **PDB** codes of protein-ligand complexes with the expiremental binding affinity.